andrwvrn/MovieReviewClassifier/README.md

 As we can see `LinearSVC` and `Logistic Regression` perform better than other two classifiers, with `Logistic Regression` having a slight advantage thus it has been chosen for subsequent utilization.

 # Hyperparameters tuning
-For hyperparameters tuning [W&B](https://www.wandb.com/) platform has been used and *randomized search* with *cross-validation* on *3* folds was performed.
+For hyperparameters tuning [W&B](https://www.wandb.com/) platform was used and *randomized search* with *cross-validation* on *3* folds was performed.
 File `sweep.yaml` with hyperparameters values and a script for `wandb` sweep agent are stored in `hparams` folder.

 ![hparams search](https://github.com/andrwvrn/MovieReviewClassifier/raw/master/images/hparams.png)

-Best parameters gave us an `accuracy_score` of `0.4297` but parameters with a slightly less score of `0.4278` were chosen in order to make final model more lightweight.
+Best parameters gave an `accuracy_score` of `0.4297` but parameters with a slightly less score of `0.4278` were chosen in order to make final model fast.
 These parameters are:
 ```yaml
 TfidfVectorizer:
   max_df: 0.95